-From the sensu lato 'northern group' of Vaurie's 1955 correspondence & of Rand 1960, sibiricus and other Eastern Palearctic grey shrike taxa were aligned with W Palearctic taxa, through the assumption that they had originated from ancestral populations expanding northeastward from Africa.
-Interpretation of molecular results instead suggests the East Palearctic taxa actually derive from a much earlier radiation of ancestral excubitor/borealis northwestward from Africa: this concept accepted by AOU June 2017; we exclude borealis from the superspecies.
+the sensu lato 'northern group' of Vaurie's 1955 correspondence & of Rand 1960, sibiricus and other Eastern Palearctic grey shrike taxa were aligned tic taxa, through the assumption that they had originated from ancestral populations expanding northeastward from Africa.
+Interpretation of molecular instead suggests the East Palearctic taxa actually derive from a much earlier radiation of ancestral excubitor/borealis northwestward from Africa: the accepted by AOLI lune 2017; we exclude horealis from the superposites. oncept accepted by AOU June 2017; we exclude borealis from the superspecies